yunojuno/django-user-visit/README.md

 This package supports Python 3.8 and above and Django 3.2 and above.

+## Upgrading from v1 to v2

+v2 added three new denormalised fields extracted from the User Agent string - device, os, browser - to make it easier to analyse directly in the database.

+If you want to backfill historical data you will need to run the management command `update_user_visit_user_agent_data` after the upgrade.

 ---

 This app consists of middleware to record user visits, and a single